SHADES OF SIMPLICITY

 What You Do is the second most important message after your name.
 Does your tag line spell out that distinction?
-If your tagline could easily be used by almost any company, then it needs support to help inform attendees what it is you do.
+If your tagline can be interchangeable by any other brand, then it needs support to help inform attendees what it is you do.

 For example, “Quality Service and Support” is not as strong as “Auto Transmission Quality Service and Support”.

 "Solutions for Fintech Industry" is not as intelligible as "Sustainable Investments for Fintech"